vinzenzu/localRAG/README.md

 If you are getting impatient, you can check whether the program is still running as intended by a) checking the status updates in the console, b) checking whether the model has already generated the response for you, and c) by opening the task manager and looking how much compute and memory Ollama or Python (when the vector store is still being created) is using.

+#### Improvements

+The performance of this RAG implementation can be improved.
+More documents could be retrieved, the retrieved documents could be re-ranked to pass on more relevant ones, a different embedding may yield better performance, a different language model may yield better performance, etc. I may implement some of these things in the future.

 #### Acknowledgements

 I have used these resources to guide and help me in writing the code: